Skip to main content

 • Avoid spending prolonged periods outdoors during the heat of the day.

-• Wear loose fitting, lightweight clothing.
+• Wear loose-fitting, lightweight clothing.

 • Avoid exerting yourself too much when it’s hot.

 When in doubt, drink a glass of water and sit down for a minute indoors.
 If your symptoms don’t subside quickly, it may be time to seek medical treatment.
-Be sure to keep a list of medications you are currently taking handy so that your treating physician can respond appropriately.
+Be sure to keep a list of medications you are currently taking handy so that your treating healthcare provider can respond appropriately.